aichbauer/express-graphql-boilerplate/README.md

   ),
 };

-// the update mutation
+// the update Mutation
 const deleteUser = {
-  // the respond type
+  // the respond Type
   type: UserType,
-  description: 'The mutation that allows you to delete a existing User by Id',
+  description: 'The Mutation that allows you to delete a existing User by Id',
   // arguments you can use
   args: {
     id: {